Key Takeaways

 - Right to sue letter if you want to proceed to court

-You have 300 days from the retaliatory act to file a charge in Oklahoma (180 days in some circumstances).
+You often have 300 days from the retaliatory act to file a charge in Oklahoma, but some claims or settings can involve shorter deadlines.
 Don't delay — filing promptly preserves your claims and forces the employer to begin responding to the allegations while the evidence is still fresh.
-Many employees make the mistake of trying to resolve the situation internally before filing, only to discover that the filing deadline has passed while they were waiting for HR to act.
+Many employees make the mistake of trying to resolve the situation internally before filing, only to discover that the filing deadline passed while they were waiting for human resources to act.

 Damages for Retaliation